UBCSailbot/raye-local-pathfinding/README.md

 ### Continuous Integration

 To ensure that the code continues to work as we make changes, we have setup continuous integration with CircleCI.
 It pulls the Dockerhub image for ROS and OMPL, sets up the workspace, and runs the lint and tests.
-View `.circleci` to see how this is done.
+Click [here](.circleci/config.yml) to see how this is done.